Medullary carcinoma of thyroid

 - Lump on thyroid gland

-The health care provider will perform a physical exam.
+Your health care provider will perform a physical exam.
 Lymph nodes in the neck may be swollen.
 Examination of the thyroid may reveal single or multiple nodules (lumps).
 Thyroid function tests (drawn from the blood) are usually normal.

 Other tests that may be used to diagnose MTC may include: